 Law History Profiles

-Displaying 481 - 500 of 510
+Displaying 481 - 500 of 516

 Diana M. Priestly, who has served as Law Librarian and a member of the Faculty at both of the Province’s law schools, will retire from her position at the University of Victoria on June 30, 1987.
-Her association with the law and the legal profession in British Columbia began in January, 1946 when she enrolled in the Special Veteran’s Class at the U.B.C.
-Faculty of law.
+Her association with the law and the legal profession in British Columbia began in January, 1946 when she enrolled in the Special Veteran’s Class at the UBC Faculty of Law.
 Prior to enrolling, she had served in the Womens’ Royal Canadian Naval Service from 1943-46 …

 As lawyers, we like to tell “war stories.”
 We usually mean some court room drama, or perhaps a deal that went sideways.
 At 89 years of age, Don Easton has lots of war stories, gathered over a remarkable life and career.
 With 61 years at the bar, he has plenty of lawyer “war stories” from his time as a solicitor working at the heart of our province’s business community.
 He also has some other war stories, of the literal kind …

 Richard Fraser Gosse, Q.C., known across Canada as Dick Gosse, was a lawyer of many careers, all of them pursued with flair and verve.
-He died in Vancouver on November 18, 2008.
-Few have had a legal career filled with such adventure, changing positions and new challenges, all of which were characterized by enthusiasm, delight in novel circumstances and great success.

 On Thursday, August 4, 1983 Louis Allan Williams, Q.C. was dealing with the routine of filling out an application to the Secretary of State for External Affairs for a new passport.
 Accompanying his application would be the green passport issued to him as a provincial Cabinet Minister and Provincial Attorney General.
 He was thus giving up one of the last perks which came to him as the 33rd Attorney General of British Columbia ...